How to improve your credit score

 Your credit score gives you an idea of how lenders and institutions view your financial health.
 It’s a three digit number that indicates how good you are at borrowing and repaying money.
 Whenever you need to borrow money from a bank, they will look at your credit worthiness and use it to determine if you are eligible for loans and what amount they’re willing to give you, so it’s useful to know how to improve your credit score.

-Why a good credit score matters
+Why does a credit score matter?

 A low score may make it tricky to borrow money or get approved for credit, which is why it’s important to increase your credit score.
 Having a high score can unlock financial opportunities, as you will be offered credit cards and loans with more favourable terms and interest rates.